noawe-boi/NoahsObsidianSync/Unfiltered/ADF Interview.md

 #### New Entry Officers' course
 https://youtu.be/BZO5IchGBDs?si=LA3bZzD5klUzA5BW
 ##### Duration
- 15 weeks
+ 18 weeks
 ##### Location

-The Royal Australian Naval College at HMAS Creswell is situated 35 km south-east of Nowra.def Jervis Bay, NSW
+The Royal Australian Naval College at HMAS Creswell is situated 35 km south-east of Nowra.
+Jervis Bay, NSW

 Roughly 11 hours south from here.
 Right next to jervis bay airfield.
 Pretty close to sanctuary point.
 No towns particularly close to it, but you could drive about half an hour to one.
 There is a fire bregade, national park headquarters, Australia post and a supermarket nearby.